Lasing from a Quantum-Dot-Like Buried Heterostructure in an InP Nanobeam Cavity

 Ultracompact semiconductor lasers are a key enabling technology for densely integrated photonic circuits.
-In these lasers, low energy consumption, high optical confinement, and deterministic gain placement are key requirements \cite{obrienPhotonicQuantumTechnologies2009, notomiManipulatingLightStrongly2010,jeongElectricallyDrivenNanobeam2013, dimopoulosExperimentalDemonstrationNanolaser2023}.
+In these lasers, low energy consumption, high optical confinement, and precise spatial definition of the gain region are key requirements \cite{obrienPhotonicQuantumTechnologies2009, notomiManipulatingLightStrongly2010,jeongElectricallyDrivenNanobeam2013, dimopoulosExperimentalDemonstrationNanolaser2023}.
 Photonic crystal nanocavities provide small mode volumes and high quality factors \cite{gongNanobeamPhotonicCrystal2010}, enabling strong light–matter interaction \cite{ohtaStrongCouplingPhotonic2011}.
 As cavities and active regions decrease in size, it becomes increasingly challenging to achieve a large controlled overlap between the optical cavity field and the gain region.
 Self-assembled quantum dots (QDs) offer excellent emission properties and have enabled record-low-threshold nanolasers \cite{otaThresholdlessQuantumDot2017}.
 Yet their stochastic nucleation leads to poor spatial alignment with cavity modes, lowering fabrication yield, and limiting scalability \cite{sapienzaNanoscaleOpticalPositioning2015}.
-Deterministic alternatives based on micro pillars, nanorods or site-selected growth improve positioning, but these approaches have different challenges~\cite{Schneider2009,Poole_2010,Haffouz2018,holewaOpticalPropertiesSiteSelectively2021,holewaSolidstateSinglephotonSources2025}.
+Deterministic alternatives based on micropillars, nanorods or site-selected growth improve positioning, but these approaches have different challenges~\cite{Schneider2009,Poole_2010,Haffouz2018,holewaOpticalPropertiesSiteSelectively2021,holewaSolidstateSinglephotonSources2025}.
 In particular, these approaches do not readily translate to planar cavities such as two-dimensional photonic crystals or nanobeams with small mode volumes, where efficient operation requires the active region to be precisely located at the cavity field maximum.
 This is especially true for bowtie cavities, where the central features can reach 10 nm \cite{xiongNanolaserExtremeDielectric2025}.

 Buried heterostructures (BHs), which are laterally confined quantum wells formed by lithography and regrowth, provide a scalable solution offering strong lateral carrier confinement and precise spatial definition of the active region \cite{matsuoHighspeedUltracompactBuried2010,SakanasBHLaserPhD,dimopoulosElectricallyDrivenPhotonicCrystal2022}.
 Recently, photonic crystal lasers have achieved exceptionally low threshold using such a BH structure \cite{matsuoUltralowOperatingEnergy2013,dimopoulosExperimentalDemonstrationNanolaser2023}.
 However, in previous demonstrations, the BH dimensions are several hundred nanometers, far from the quantum-dot regime.